 Beneteau is clearly leaving the varnish decision up to the owner, and some people will be quite happy to give the rail a good drink of teak oil every month or so and let it go at that.
 Make a choice, but either way the teak caprail is an important detail and one that sets this boat apart from similar boats that are built in the Far East and elsewhere at a low price-point.

 A good view of the asymmetrical side deck layout.
 Notice the door in the starboard side deck but there isn’t one to port.

 The starboard side deck is also on the same level as the aft deck.
 The port side deck is elevated by two steps.
 The refueling port is to starboard and Beneteau thoughtfully placed it inside a closed compartment that shares space with the fuel vent, with a convenient overflow that directs the excess back to the tank, rather than onto the deck or over the side.
 Nice touch.

 The salon is cozy and practical.
 Forward to port is the "U"-shaped galley and the raised helm seat is to starboard.

-You enter the salon from the aft sliding doors.
+Enter the salon from the aft sliding doors.
 Two of the three glass sections open, so flow-through ventilation is maximized.
 Underway, these doors remained where I put them regardless of my attempts to close them with aggressive helm maneuvers.
 This is a rather remarkable achievement.

 From outside the boat looks like a typical raised pilothouse design.
 However, inside, the helm deck of the boat is actually not raised at all.
 Rather, only the helm seat is raised.
 As a result there is one deck level that extends all the way from the aft deck through to the companionway going below.
 This is a real plus, because it is far easier -- and safer -- to be moving about in a seaway on one level rather than having to negotiate steps to and from the helm area.